tempestwf/laravel-versioned-api/README.md

 In \tests\TestCase.php update the base url to the url you are using for your app:

     protected $baseUrl = 'http://{your url here}/';

+Remember to also set up the host on your system before testing as well.

 ## Logging In
 Make a POST request to ```/auth/authenticate``` with ```Content-Type``` set to ```application/json```.
 The JSON structure should look like the following: